t1protocol/t1/contracts/script/README.md

 You can use `./deploy.sh` in the `contracts` folder to automatically deploy all the contracts.
 Make sure to have the `.env` file clean from any previous deployments.

-There is a particular order the deployment scripts need to be ran in.
+There is a particular order the deployment scripts need to be run in.
 There are multiple reasons for this:

 - Upgradeable ProxyAdmin needs to be correct
 - Contract Owners need to be correct
 - Some L1 and L2 contracts (such as ETHGateways) need to have their target chain counterparts correctly configured

-Should you deploy in an incorrect order, some of the functionalities might not work correctly even if your scripts ran with no errors!
+Should you deploy in an incorrect order, some of the functionalities might not work correctly even if your scripts run with no errors!

 The magical deploy order is as follows: